Reach-carol/Public-Health-Project/README.md

-# Public-Health-Project
-The data sets consists of data on the prevalence of Heart Disease
+#PUBLIC HEALTH PROJECT
+## INTRODUCTION
+In this project, I will be anaklysis the prevalence of heart disease